Peripheral Stent Market Size and Share

 Recent Industry Developments

-• April 2024: Abbott secured FDA approval for the Esprit BTK Everolimus-Eluting Resorbable Scaffold, the first dissolving stent for below-the-knee disease.
+• April 2024: Abbott secured US FDA approval for the Esprit BTK Everolimus-Eluting Resorbable Scaffold System, positioned as the first dissolving stent for arteries below the knee in the United States.
+The approval broadened therapy choices for complex PAD care and accelerated competition around drug-eluting and bio-resorbable platforms in peripheral interventions.

 Table of Contents for Peripheral Stent Industry Report